 that helps you to understand how quickly you need to react to prevent an attack.

 A stroke, commonly called a brain attack, cuts off vital blood flow and oxygen to the brain.
 It kills over 160,000 people each year and is the leading cause of adult disability.
 Two million brain cells die every minute during a stroke increasing your risk of permanent brain damage, disability or death.
 More women than men die from strokes and stroke kills twice as many women as breast cancer each year.

-In this website, you have access to facts, multi-media, events, resources, and our primary stroke center.
-You’ll also have the chance to learn about our physicians that change the lives of patients through their dedication.
+On this website, you have access to facts, multi-media, events, resources and our primary stroke center.
+You will also have the chance to learn about our physicians that change the lives of patients through their dedication.